 The Rural Fair Share Group is a grouping of parliamentarians who have come together to argue for fairer funding for services across rural England.

-The Secretary of the Group is Graham Stuart MP.
+The Chairman of the Group is Graham Stuart MP.

 An insight to the groups purpose is provided by Mr Stuart: